 According to the Mayo Clinic, tinnitus affects 15% to 20% of people in the world.
-The sound you hear can vary from a mere whisper to a louder, more disturbing squealing sound.
-Tinnitus can come and go, or it can be a persistent noise.
-If it becomes anything more than an occasional annoyance, contact your doctor to help get it treated.
+The sound you hear can vary from a mere non-bothersome whisper to a louder, more disturbing sound.
+If it becomes anything more than an occasional annoyance, contact your audiologist for an in-depth diagnostic assessment and to discuss treatment options.

 Knowing how to avoid and treat tinnitus is just a matter of knowing what causes or worsens your tinnitus.
-Tinnitus is most commonly caused by the following:
+There is no one definitive cause of tinnitus, but below are the most common causes:

 Blockages in your ear canal such as ear wax, dirt, water, or other foreign materials can affect your hearing.
-These blockages can change the pressure in your ear and cause tinnitus.
-Rather than using a cotton bud, it’s best to use a cerumen spoon to safely remove blockages without pushing the wax in further.
+These blockages can cause tinnitus.
+Rather than using a cotton bud, it’s best to have the wax professionally removed by your Audiologist or doctor, either through microsuction (most advisable and safest option) or syringing.

 Prolonged Exposure to Loud Sounds

 Left unprevented and untreated, constant exposure to blaring noises can lead to hearing loss.
 Avoid or dampen further exposure to these noises by using protectors such as earplugs or earmuffs.
+These are available as a custom-made product at Hearing & Audiology.
 For music enthusiasts, know how loud is too loud and enjoy sound responsibly.

 An ear infection causes a fluid buildup in your middle ear that can trigger tinnitus.
 This often happens as a consequence of a cold, throat infection, or allergy attack.
-When the underlying cause has been treated, the tinnitus should also go away in a few days.
+When the underlying cause has been treated, the tinnitus should subside in a few days.

 Because it’s all connected, a head or neck injury can also affect your hearing.
 Normally, tinnitus caused by these kinds of injuries is only present in one ear.
 If injury-caused tinnitus affects your quality of life, consider consulting with a professional for tinnitus management.
-At Hearing and Audiology Services, we can help create a treatment plan to make living with tinnitus bearable.
+At Hearing and Audiology, we can help create a treatment plan to help alleviate or lessen your tinnitus.

 Certain drugs can have tinnitus as a side effect.
 These include aspirins, antibiotics, nonsteroidal anti-inflammatory drugs (NSAIDs), antidepressants, certain cancer drugs, and loop diuretics among others.
 If they are truly the culprit, the tinnitus should cease once you stop taking these medications.
 If you are taking any of these as a maintenance drug and the tinnitus becomes unbearable, consider consulting with your doctor to prescribe a different drug.

-As we age, the cochlea which is a spiral cavity in the inner ear involved in hearing also starts to deteriorate.
-This is why tinnitus is fairly common in seniors.
-Unfortunately, there is no real cure for tinnitus caused by ageing.
-If it impacts your quality of life, using a hearing aid can help mask the ringing sound by increasing your ability to hear external sounds around you.
+As we age, the cochlea (spiral shaped organ in the inner ear involved in hearing) starts to deteriorate and this is what leads to age-related hearing loss.
+Treating hearing loss is the most important and effective way to treat tinnitus caused by age-related hearing loss.
+This can be done through the use of hearing devices, which are fully subsidised for eligible pensioners and veterans.
+If tinnitus impacts your quality of life, using hearing aids can help mask the ringing sound by increasing your ability to hear external sounds around you.

-While other people can learn to live with their tinnitus, it affects every person differently.
+While some people learn to live with their tinnitus, it affects every person differently.
 We understand that living with a constant ringing sound can be frustrating, and can cause insomnia, stress, and anxiety.
 When your tinnitus impacts your way of life negatively, we can help you manage the condition with an individualized treatment plan.
-Call us at 417 680 0172 or visit our website to request an appointment now.
+Call us on 9388 8003 or visit our website to request an appointment now.

 Did you know one of your best tools for dealing with hearing loss and tinnitus is probably less than a metre away?
 Yep – it’s your smartphone.
 There are hundreds of apps that are designed to enhance hearing, provide additional capabilities, or deliver relief and many of them are either free or only cost a few dollars.